dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ## Run the App Locally

-For development, debugging, testing, or a self-hosted deployment, here's how to run this app on your local machine.
-This section assumes you've already created an application folder as described in the last secion.
+For development, debugging, testing, or self-hosted deployment, here's how to run this app on your local machine.
+This section assumes you've already created an application folder as described in the last section.

 ### 1. Install Postgres or use Docker